sovdeeth/skript-systems/inventory-backup/README.md

 **Requires: skript-yaml, skript-gui**

+### Note: this has not been maintained or updated for a year+.
+Use with caution.

 This skript automatically saves a backup of a player's inventory when they die.
 By default it stores 5 deaths back, but can be configured to whatever you want.
 The backups are stored in yml files, which by default are in ``plugins/Skript/scripts/inventory-backups/`` but can also be changed.

 The skript mainly runs through a GUI accessible through ``/invrestore <player>``.
 This will show you a history of their backups, starting from most recent, with 5 shown per page.
 You can do multiple actions by clicking on these backups in various ways.